 Irrevocable Life Insurance Trust (ILIT)

-Susan and Steve had been talking to their tax attorney, Elizabeth, about plans for their family.
+Susan and Steve have been talking to their tax attorney, Elizabeth, about plans for their family.
 Susan is very concerned about their family.

 Susan: "I wish that we had a perfect family, but we must admit we don't.
 We have three children.
 Our first child is out on his own, has a good job and is doing fine.
-But our second child has had substance abuse problems and recently was released from rehabilitation.
+But our second child has had substance abuse problems and was recently released from rehabilitation.
 He now seems fine but he has had relapses before.
 Our third child is a very sweet young woman who unfortunately has been married, divorced and is now remarried.
-But she is now going through some rough spots in her new marriage.
+She is going through some rough spots in her marriage.
 How can we protect our three children with so many risks?"

-Elizabeth: "We have a great plan that achieves all of those goals.
-You will be able to sell your business tax free and set up a special trust that holds an insurance policy for the benefit of your children.
-After both of you pass away, the trust will receive the insurance proceeds income and estate tax free.
-The full amount can be invested to provide new taxable income for the lives of your children."
+Elizabeth: "There is a great plan that achieves both of your goals.
+You will be able to sell your business tax free using one trust and you can also set up a second trust that can buy an insurance policy for the benefit of your children.
+After both of you pass away, the trust will receive the insurance proceeds income and estate tax free."

 When to Use a Life Insurance Trust

-A very beneficial estate planning strategy to protect your "less-than-perfect" family is to create a trust that owns life insurance.
-To gain the maximum benefit from this trust, it is irrevocable after it is created.
+A very beneficial estate planning strategy to protect any family, including a "less-than-perfect" family, is to create a trust that owns life insurance.
 Your advisor will usually call this an irrevocable life insurance trust (ILIT).

 Benefits of an ILIT

 Management.
-If you have a substantial estate and plan to pass a significant inheritance to children, a trust enables you to select the child or the financial institution that will be best qualified to manage significant assets.
+If you have a large estate and plan to pass a significant inheritance to children, an insurance trust enables you to appoint someone to manage the trust's assets.
+This person is called a "trustee."
+You could select an individual, such as one of your adult children, or a financial institution to act as trustee.
+Be sure to select someone qualified to manage significant assets.

 How Does the ILIT Work?

 ILIT Goals.
 If you have a large estate, a very important goal is to make sure the ILIT is not subject to estate tax.
-In order to protect the ILIT from taxes, Steve and Susan cannot retain specific powers over the trust or the life insurance.
-Specifically, they cannot have the right to cash in the policy, to borrow against it, or even to designate the beneficiaries.
-The policy is purchased with the trust as the beneficiary and will not be changed after it is first acquired by the trust.
+In order to protect the ILIT from taxes, Steve and Susan cannot retain specific powers over the trust, its assets or the life insurance policy.
+Specifically, they cannot have the right to cash in the policy, to borrow against it, or even to change the beneficiaries.
+The policy is purchased by the trust, naming the trust as the beneficiary and the policy cannot be changed later.

 ILIT Insurance Policies.
 There are two ways for the insurance policy to be transferred to the ILIT.
 The first and preferred method is for the ILIT to actually purchase a new policy.
 However, if you or your spouse are not insurable, in some cases an existing policy is given to the ILIT.
 If you give an existing policy to the ILIT, in order for the ILIT to be estate tax free you must survive for at least three years.